Managing ADHD and RSD: 1 Point We Can Learn from Will Smith’s Experiences

 Will Smith, ADHD and RSD

 It's Oscar time, and of course, the talk of the town is Will Smith's "slap heard 'round the world" of Chris Rock.
-But did you know that last year's Oscars was not the first time Will publically smacked someone in the face?
+But did you know that last year's Oscars was not the first time Will publicly smacked someone in the face?
 In 1997, Will Smith shocked audiences worldwide when he slapped a Ukrainian reporter who attempted to kiss him on the red carpet of the Moscow premiere of "Men in Black."
 So why does Will overreact in social situations like award shows?

 Tags :